 DS: It started much before I joined Moolya, the day you told me about starting your own company, office inauguration pooja, our first client, our first MNC client, seeing our mind-maps about product coverage in developers desk at our client location.
 These are apart from the ones we had in and around JP Nagar garden restaurants 😉

 PS: How have you benefited by the people you worked with at Moolya?

-DS: Choose the world that supports you.
-Moolya is a definitely such a wonderful place filled with testing brains and hearts 🙂 .
-Though I know all of them even before joining Moolya, working close with them has provided wonderful opportunities to observe a lot from them.
-Parimala : How to manage people and project.
-Sunil : How to remain calm and get things done even during chaos.
-ST : How to mix fun and work 😉 .
+DS: Choose a world that supports you.
+Moolya is definitely such a wonderful place filled with testing brains and hearts :).
+Though I know all of them even before joining Moolya, working closely with them has provided wonderful opportunities to observe a lot from them.
+Parimala: How to manage people and the project.
+Sunil: How to remain calm and get things done even during the chaos.
+ST: How to mix fun and work 😉 .
 PS : How to interact, communicate, anticipate and present exactly what a target audience or client would need.

 PS: You were promoted as the Commander of Mobile Testing this year.
 What does that mean to you?